Who We Are

-Gareth has been involved in community work since a young age, starting with Blue Peter campaigns at school, World AIDS Day stands at college and working up to his first professional role with Make Poverty History.
-Since then Gareth has worked for Oxfam, Q:alliance, Community Action: MK and now YiS Young People's Mental Health.
-He is proud to have volunteered for many organisations, including Mind BLMK, Stonewall, Living Archive, Transition Towns, local LGBTQ+ centres and the Aftermath Foundation.
-His lifelong interest in young people's mental health and the importance of self-care and compassion for others led to him becoming a professional therapeutic counsellor, a role he continues outside of YiS.
-Gareth is also trained in voluntary sector leadership, strategic planning, mental health, HAES (Health at Every Size), working with young people and community development.
+Gareth has been involved in community work and volunteering for over 30 years, including such organisations as Oxfam, Q:alliance, Community Action: MK, Mind, Stonewall and Living Archive.
+His lifelong interest in mental health, the importance of self-care and empathy for others led to him becoming a professional therapeutic counsellor, a role he continues outside of YiS.
+Gareth is trained in voluntary sector leadership, strategic planning, mental health, therapeutic counselling working with young people and community development.

 Wellbeing Tip: "Be gentle on yourself and kind to others"

 Katie started volunteering at YiS four years ago when she was still studying for her Psychology degree at university.
 She started working for YiS after she graduated and specialises in the wellbeing of young people.
-She gives one-to-one coaching session, which enable a young person to talk about their thoughts and feelings in a safe environment.
-Katie's aim is to promote young people's self-belief and confidence as well as improving their wellbeing and mental health to enable them to be the happiest, healthiest version of themselves.
+She gives one-to-one coaching sessions, which enables a young person to talk about their thoughts and feelings in a safe environment.
+Katie's aim is to promote young people's self-belief and confidence as well as improve their wellbeing and mental health to enable them to be the happiest, healthiest version of themselves.

 Wellbeing Tip: "Nothing is too small or trivial to talk about.
 If it's on your mind, let's talk it out"